Germany C5:2020 overview

 Services in scope

-Microsoft online services in audit scope are shown in the Azure SOC 2 Type 2 attestation report.
+Microsoft cloud services in audit scope are shown in the Azure SOC 2 Type 2 attestation report.

 Office 365 and Germany C5